Gr3yh0und/holiday-house-comparison/README.md

 - **House map** — shows the house location (🏠) plus any configured POIs (train stations, supermarkets, etc.)
 - **Sled run maps** — shown per sled run (expand to view); displays the GPX route with the house location (🏠) for distance reference

+The overview map at the top groups houses by location.
+If two or more houses share the same coordinates (to 5 decimal places), they are merged into a single marker with a split-colour gradient and a tooltip listing each house name, trip, and price separately.

 ## Notes

 - House scraping requires Chrome to be running in non-headless mode to bypass bot detection.
 A browser window will briefly appear off-screen during scraping.